napasornc/c0dew0rd/week 7.5/readme.md

-# Mid semester _ text research _ continue to think with paper
+# Week 7.5_continue to think with paper :v:

 During the break I have been pulling our key text and study text.
 I wasn't sure which text to use so I read all of them again and decide to go with "Blackletter and Black metal" but I also have three others choices in case I lost interest in this text; Viruses are good for you, The posthuman, and The Wretch of the screen.
 I like the idea of diversity so I lean toward text written or co-written by women but I feel connected with Viruses are good for you.